DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-motorboards/index.md

 These pages are notes and guides for how to connect and configure each specific \|motor driver\| supported by \|EX-CS\|.
 Click on the \|motor driver\| you want to use.
 Be sure to read
-`Motor Board Config </reference/hardware/motorboards/motor-board-config>`{.interpreted-text role="doc"} as well.
-For a listing of the different types of motor drivers and whether they are supported or not, see the `Motor Boards </reference/hardware/motor-boards>`{.interpreted-text role="doc"} page.
+`Motor Board Config </reference/hardware/motorboards/motor-board-config>` as well.
+For a listing of the different types of motor drivers and whether they are supported or not, see the `Motor Boards </reference/hardware/motor-boards>` page.